 Acne or burn wounds often result in formation of keloids.
 Dark skinned people are more likely to suffer from formation of keloids.
 Keloids are usually non malignant tumors.

 This condition is referred to as Acne keloidalis nuchae, which is characterized by formation of keloids on the scalp and back of the neck.
-This condition is painful and is associated with permanent hair loss.
-Reports suggest that some of the common conditions include shaving or infection associated with disorder of the immune system.

 Natural Ways To Get Rid Of Keloids On Scalp